-Dr. Denning's work has previously appeared in The Atlantic, Environmental History, and Central European History, and he has an article on the role of mobility in Nazi Germany forthcoming in American Historical Review.
-His research has been supported by the German Academic Exchange Service (DAAD), American Philosophical Society, International Olympic Committee, the Wolfsonian, and the Hall Center for the Humanities and Research Excellence Initiative at the University of Kansas.
+Dr. Denning's work has previously appeared in The Atlantic, Environmental History, and Central European History.
+He has articles forthcoming on: the role of mobility in Nazi Germany in American Historical Review; the propagandistic uses of road photography in Italian East Africa in Environmental History; and the partnerships forged by the automobile manufacturer Citroën and the interwar French state in Technology and Culture.
+His research has been supported by the German Academic Exchange Service (DAAD), American Philosophical Society, International Olympic Committee, Wolfsonian-FIU, and the Hall Center for the Humanities and Research Excellence Initiative at the University of Kansas.

 Dr. Denning encourages potential graduate applicants interested in working in twentieth-century western Europe and any of his thematic areas of expertise to contact him about graduate study at KU.